- Open fire

 Nestled beside a quiet road, big stone steps lead down to a sheltered courtyard garden, offering sea glimpses through the roof tops, a good level of privacy and garden furniture.
 The spacious ground floor bedroom is furnished with a king size bed and a seriously comfortable mattress.

-An excellent choice for out of season breaks with electric storage heating and an open fire in the snug living room for added comfort.
+An excellent choice for out of season breaks with electric storage heating and wood burner in the snug living room for added comfort.

 When you are ready to explore the surrounding area, the iconic destinations of St Ives, Land's End and St Michael's Mount are within easy reach.

 Reverse level two story cottage.
 1 x king bedroom.
-Bathroom with bath and shower over, basin and WC.
-Open plan living area with kitchen and sitting area.
+Shower Room with basin and WC.
+Open plan living area with kitchen and sitting area with wood burner.

 - Night storage heating and electric heaters

 - Electric oven and hob, microwave, fridge, dishwasher, washer/dryer

 - Bed linen and towels inc. in rent

 - Sorry no children over 2 years, no pets and no smoking

 - Parking is on the public lane in front of the cottage